SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jgi/denovo.md

 ## Logging into Denovo

 Logging into Denovo is as simple as typing `ssh denovo` if logged into another NERSC system.
-Genepool users are all enabled there by default, and because your $HOME is on a global filesystem, your files are in the same place as they were on Old Genepool and on Cori.
+JGI users are all enabled there by default, and because your $HOME is on a global filesystem, your files are in the same place as they were on Old Genepool and on Cori.
 However, Denovo does not have all the same software modules installed that Old